PY911/PY/README.md

 - 👋 Hi, I’m @SilasXL
 - 👀 I’m interested in Programming, ethical hacking and cybersecurity
-- 🌱 I’m currently learning I.T @University of Ghana
+- 🌱 I’m currently learning @University of Ghana
 - 💞️ I’m looking to collaborate on software development projects...
-- 📫 How to reach me ...Send a dm @silasntim19@gmail.com
+- 📫 How to reach me ..

 <!---
 SilasXL/SilasXL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.